1. When can you be declared bankrupt in Italy?

 The bankrupt is deprived, as a result of the declaration of bankruptcy, of the availability and administration of his assets and, more precisely, of those prior to bankruptcy and those that were received during the procedure.

-5. What duties and powers does the trustee have?
+5. What duties and powers does the trustee have in Italy?

 The trustee is responsible for the administration of all the assets of the bankruptcy and has the task of carrying out all the operations of the procedure for which he is responsible.
 Supervisory power is vested in the delegated judge and the creditor committee.